Ekstropiya/Xenon/doc/Installation.md

 module.exports = {
     "container": false, // Don't change.
     "ssl": {
         "use": true, // Whether or not to use SSL.
-Change to false if you plan on using a reverse proxy.
+If you use a reverse proxy *with* SSL, you'll want this enabled.
+Otherwise, disable it.
         "cert": "ssl.cert", // Path to SSL certificate in xenon/ssl directory.
         "key": "ssl.key", // Path to SSL key in xenon/ssl directory.
     },